anthonykao10/tinyapp/README.md

 ```
 $ npm test
 ```
-runs the following script: `./node_modules/mocha/bin/mocha`
+runs the following script: `./node_modules/mocha/bin/mocha`.

 ## Features/ Page Descriptions
-- Authentication/authorization using bcrypt and cookie-session
+- Authentication/authorization using bcrypt and cookie-session.
 - /urls page:
   - Shortened URLs saved for the authenticated user
-- /urls/<id> page:
+- /urls/:id page:
-  - Form for editing the selected URL
+  - Form for editing the selected URL.
-  - Tracks the total number of times a link has been visted
+  - Tracks the total number of times a link has been visted.
-  - Tracks the number of unique visits per link
+  - Tracks the number of unique visits per link (*currently only tracks unique visits from registered users*).
-  - Lists the number of unique visitors to the URL (*currently only tracks unique visits from registered users*)
+  - Lists every visit to the URL (visitor ID and timestamp).
 - /urls/new page:
-  - Form for submitting a new url to be shortened
+  - Form for submitting a new url to be shortened.

 ## Notes
 - This is a project created for learning purposes as part of the Web Development program at [Lighthouse Labs](https://www.lighthouselabs.ca/web-bootcamp).